Arjunp04/employwise-frontend-assignment/README.md

 ## 📌 Assumptions & Considerations
 - Token is stored in localStorage and expires after 1 hour
-- localStorage is optionally used to persist user state
+- sessionStorage is optionally used to persist user state
 - App state updates immediately after edit or delete api actions with help of sessionStorage